wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/examples/trading-bot.md

-# Create your first crypto trading bot
+# How to Create Your First Crypto Trading Bot

 ## Introduction
 Waves platform is designed and built from the ground up for speed and scale.
 At the same time Waves is one of the most developer-friendly ecosystems.
 Waves blockchain exposes its functionality through a powerful REST API, that can be used with any programming language.